|Printer Friendly Format | Lesson Plans A-Z | Lesson Plans By Topic | Lesson Plans By Location|

 In this lesson, participants are given an overview of the Arkansas Game and Fish Commission (AGFC) with some explanation of the agency’s history.
 Students are introduced to AGFC’s major divisions, support divisions, and the various programs and resources offered.
-Then, the class will focus more on the Education and Outreach Division.
+Then, the class will focus more on the Education Division.

 |Location||Fred Berry Conservation Education Center, Yellville, AR|

 - Learn about various programs and resources provided by AGFC